How to Fix AirPods Error “Connection Failed”?

 AirPods Case

-3. Then, on the backside of the case, press and hold down the setup button until the status light flashes a few times.
+3. On the back of the case, press and hold down the setup button until the status light flashes a few times.
 After that, it should start flashing white continuously.

 AirPods Setup Button

-4. With that done, your AirPods have been reset.
+4. Once done, your AirPods have been reset.
 Try connecting again to see if the error still persists.

 Reset Network Settings

-Finally, if none of the above methods has fixed the problem for you, then it is very likely that your phone’s network settings may be causing the issue.
+Finally, if none of the above methods has fixed the problem for you, it is very likely that your phone’s network settings may be causing the issue.
 If this case is applicable, you will have to reset your network settings.
-Doing so will set your network settings back to their default values as well as clear the old cache.
-As such, your Bluetooth cache should be cleared and you should be able to connect to your AirPods without an issue.
-Follow the instructions down below to reset your network settings:
+Doing so will reset your network settings back to their default values and clear the old cache.
+This should clear your Bluetooth cache, allowing you to connect to your AirPods without any issues.

-1. To start off, open up the Settings app on your device.
+1. To start, open the Settings app on your device.

-2. On the Settings app, make your way to General.
+2. In the Settings app, navigate to General.

 Navigating to General